-The Children's Guardian will send a letter to the child, giving details of the end of his/her involvement and confirming the IRO as the person who will oversee their care plan.
-At the end of the proceedings the IRO will record discussions with the Children's Guardian and the written handover information on the child's case file and identify any outstanding issues.
+The Children's Guardian will send a letter to the child, giving details of the end of his/her involvement and confirming the IRO as the person who will oversee their care plan. outstanding issues.

 Following the withdrawal of the Children's Guardian the IRO remains the only independent scrutiniser of the local authority's actions in relation to the care plan for the child.